jannecederberg/jannecederberg.github.io/_posts/2015-04-26-how-i-got-started-with-programming.md

 ## How did you start?

-Please leave a comment below about how/why/what inspired you to start learning programming.
+In case you're already into programming, please leave a comment below on how/why/what inspired you to start learning programming.

 [antti]: https://twitter.com/anttikorhonen